manuelvanrijn/SabMc/README.md

 #SabNzbd XBMC processing
 ##What?

 Two simple scripts for processing TV Shows and Movies after SabNzbd finished downloading.

 ##How?
-Only thing you really have to do is edit two config's to match your needs

-Dont forget to edit the TvRenamer.exe.config located in

-    SabMc.TvShow\Libs\TvRenamer\TvRenamer.exe.config

-##Note!
+Step 1 - Run build.bat
+Step 2 - Copy the files from the /release/ to the SabNzbd user script folder Step 3 - Run the "SabMc.Movie.exe" or "SabMc.TvShow.exe" to create te config.
+You'll see:

+    INFO: Config file created, please fill it :)

+Step 4 - Edit the just created "config.xml" TvRenamer.exe.config

+    /config.xml
+    /Libs/TvRenamer/TvRenamer.exe.config

+Step 5 - Set the user script to point to the right SabMc exe file

+##Note/TODO

-At this point only the TV Show script is finished!
+- At this point only the TV Show script is finished!
+- DOCUMENTATION!
+For now I just did some fast coding...

 ##Whats next?